Do you need a tenant for a property in Broadway?

 Do you already have a renter?

-Many of our new accounts in Broadway have renters in place.
+Many of our new accounts in Broadway have tenants in place.
 If so, great we're happy to migrate your tenant into our system.

-If you're curious about our process for transitioning a tenant to our rental management system we're proud to talk about how we work.
+If you're curious about our process for transitioning a tenant to our rental management system we're happy to explain how we work.

 -